 For years, I have been seeking out In-N-Out burgers anytime I can.
 As the rumor goes, every location of In-N-Out has a pair of palm trees planted out front, and since I've never lived in a palm-tree laden environment, I've never lived close to one.
 Every visit to California or the West Coast is guaranteed to include a visit to an In-N-Out.
 So imagine my surprise when Five Guys won America's Top Burger Chain!

-The iconic In-N-Out just lost its crown as America’s top burger chain.
-For the last two years, the West coast famous chain In-N-Out burger has been the reigning champion of the burger category of Harris Poll’s annual EquiTrend Study.
+The iconic In-N-Out just lost its crown as America's top burger chain.
+For the last two years, the famous West Coast chain has been the reigning champion of the burger category of Harris Poll's annual EquiTrend Study.
 While they did maintain the number 2 spot, Five Guys ousted them for the top spot.

 The poll asks people to rate different brands on a few criteria, including quality, familiarity, and how likely they are to purchase the brand.

 In the burger category, small regional players don't stand a chance against more recognizable large-scale players.
 In the case of Five Guys, their recent expansions have put them on top of the burger game, giving them brand recognition on a national level.

 Do you remember former President Barack Obama's 2009 stop at a Five Guys location in Washington DC while taping a segment with NBC Nightly News?
 This type of national exposure could be part of the reason their familiarity raised on this poll from 48 percent in 2013 to 68 percent today.

 While the normal players still top the charts for familiarity (including McDonald's, Culver's, Shake Shack, and Wendy's), Five Guys' never-frozen burgers have helped them rise to the top of the burger quality and likeliness to purchase ranks.